mcmpbell/firstsemester/README.md

-# Python3Stuff: This is a repository holding REALLY early code; first semester stuff
+# Python3 Stuff: This is a repository holding REALLY early code; first semester stuff

 # fibonacciNumber